After selecting your configuration and reviewing the pricing, check I accept and click Configure.

 Cloning makes a copy of an existing instance into:

-This is perfect for creating development environments, testing changes, or setting up staging environments that mirror production.
+Cloning is useful for creating development environments, testing changes, or setting up staging environments that mirror production.

 Deleting an instance

-Deleting an instance will terminate the instance and delete all data associated with it.
+Deleting an instance terminates the instance and deletes all associated data.

-This is a permanent action.
+Deletion is permanent.
 Unlike pausing, there’s no coming back from deletion unless you have exported snapshots.

 Before deleting, ensure you have exported any data you want to keep.